ahmetegesel/mongofn/README.md

 ```

 As you may have noticed, after passing `__` object to useCollection as `dbName` argument,
-`useCollection` returns another function which you can pass any 'dbName' you need, so you
+`useCollection` returns another function which you can pass any `dbName` you need, so you
 reuse the rest of the setup of the function.
 This is useful in mostly CRUD operations since
 they await more parameters from you to perform certain operations.